FenderLang/Flux/Readme.md

 Token input using BNF
 `1 2 3`

-The BNF rules is what defines the syntax of the stuff thats being passed in.
+The Token culling rules is what defines the syntax of the token input that is being passed in.
 The lexer rules tell the lexer what to do with those things that are being passed in from the from the rules list in the lexer, as seen below.
 ```rust
 lexer.add_rule_for_names(vec!["sep"], CullStrategy::DeleteAll);
 ```